GaziYucel/optimetaCitations/README.md

 **Test classes**

-If you are developing, you might use the classes in `classesTest/`.
+If you are developing, you might use the classes in `tests/classes/`.
-The classes in this folder have the same name, folder and namespace structure as in `classes` folder.
+The classes in this folder have the same folder and namespace structure as in `classes` folder.
 The purpose of these classes is to override the main classes.
-The classes are loaded with the file `classesTest/autoload.php`.
+You can accomplish this by running the composer command `composer dump-autoload -o --dev`.
 If this is done, then test or sandbox versions of API's will be used.
 For example test.wikidata.org instead of www.wikidata.org.
+Autoload of the classes is done with composer [classmap](https://getcomposer.org/doc/04-schema.md#classmap).
-First the classes in `classesTest/` are loaded, after which the classes in `classes/` are loaded.
+First the classes in `tests/classes/` are loaded, after which the classes in `classes/` are loaded.
-By doing this in this order, all classes present in `classesTest/` will override the classes in `classes/`.
+By doing this in this order, all classes present in `tests/classes/` will override the classes in `classes/`.

 **Headless tests**